zumper/nebula.gl/modules/react-map-gl-draw/README.md

 `react-map-gl-draw` is a react based drawing library tailored for [`react-map-gl`](https://github.com/uber/react-map-gl).

+This fork adds free draw behavior to the `DRAW_POLYGON` mode.

 ## Options
 - `mode` (String, Optional)
   - `EditorModes.READ_ONLY` - Not interactive.
 This is the default mode.